We are here to help you

 - If you work in a racing yard you might like to join Racing Groom to access exclusive discounts, features and advice to help you get the most out of your career.
 Membership is free and includes access to, CV and Cover Letter tools, a Trainer Locator, plus Trainer Profiles.
 Use the profiles to discover the variety of training yards recruiting now and start to imagine yourself as part of the team.

-- If you work in a racing yard and need advice on employment matters, contact your union – the National Association of Racing Staff
+- If you work in a racing yard and need advice on employment matters, contact your union – the National Association of Racing Staff – there is lots of information available on their website.

 Looking after your health and well-being